flynnwatsonWC/IT5016D_Assessment-2_20220782/README.txt

 Creating a Ticket:

-1. To create a new ticket in the main menu, use the 'C' key.
+1. To create a new ticket, go to the main menu, and type in the 'C' key.

 2. Add in the following information,
 - Your Name